jgarcia45/book-search-engine/README.md

 ![Technologies](https://img.shields.io/badge/-Git-F05032?logo=Git&logoColor=white)

 ## Description
-Refactor a Google Books API search engine to be a GraphQL API built with Apollo Server.
+Refactored a Google Books API search engine to be a GraphQL API built with Apollo Server.
 The application will be built using the MERN stack and deployed to Heroku.

 ## Installation
 ***Requirments***